Malé Declaration on Control and Prevention of Air Pollution and its likely Transboundary Effects

 Currently, the Malé Declaration is in its fifth phase, which began in 2014.
 This phase emphasizes policy measures to control emissions of air pollutants, including Short-lived Climate Pollutants (SLCPs), such as black carbon and methane.
 The aim is to ensure the sustainability and ownership of the declaration within the region while addressing emerging challenges posed by rapid urbanization and economic growth.
 The initiative also seeks to align its efforts with global frameworks like the Climate and Clean Air Coalition (CCAC), which provides financial and technical support for reducing SLCPs.

 The Malé Declaration’s work on air pollution includes two critical components.
 First, it facilitates regional cooperation by enabling member countries to share data, methodologies, and expertise on air quality monitoring.
 Second, it promotes evidence-based policymaking by integrating scientific research into national strategies for air quality management.
 This includes using standardized methodologies for monitoring pollutants like PM2.5 and ozone across borders.
+The declaration has played a key role in raising awareness about the health, economic, and environmental impacts of air pollution in South Asia.
+Recognizing that air pollution does not respect national boundaries, the Malé Declaration emphasizes transboundary cooperation as essential for achieving clean air across South Asia.

 Clear